 “Create in me a clean heart, O God and renew a steadfast spirit in me.” – Psalm 51:10

 About three years ago a friend and I met before class, and she told me she was hungry because she had forgotten to eat dinner the night before.
 She didn’t have enough money in her account to buy a meal.
 I bought her breakfast, but before that I made a snarky comment, “Well you should’ve taken care of yourself and ate a meal.”
 This was holier-than-thou Biakku, except she wasn’t very holy – just condemning.
 It was evident that my words hurt her feelings, and the situation could have done without that – without me telling her, she probably came to that conclusion on her own.
 This wasn’t the only time I was snarky; I treated my family this way and probably others as well.
 In this moment God made me realize I have a problem with words.
-I remembered someone telling me they went through Proverbs, highlighted every passage on anger, and read those over and over, so I decided to do the same for my tongue.
-Of the verses, this one spoke to me most fervently:

 “There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.” – Proverbs 12:18.